Saudi Prince Alwaleed buys Twitter stake

 Alwaleed paid $500 million for shares in last year's General Motors Co IPO.
 In August this year, he unveiled plans to build the world's tallest tower in Jeddah.

-(Additional reporting by Georgina Prodhan in London; Matt Smith and Amran Abocar in Dubai; and Alexei Oreskovic in San Francisco; editing by Erica Billingham, Greg Mahlich and Andre Grenon)
+(Additional reporting by Georgina Prodhan in London and Matt Smith and Amran Abocar in Dubai; editing by Erica Billingham, Greg Mahlich and Andre Grenon)

 Electric car maker Tesla Inc may enter the Indian market this summer, Chief Executive Elon Musk tweeted on Tuesday.